Tacioli/Alexander-Polynomial/README.md

     *   The interface is built using Bootstrap, ensuring a clean, organized, and responsive layout.
     *   Interactive buttons trigger actions, while text element display the calculated Alexander polynomial.
-    *   A ``Help" button reveals a set of instructions, guiding users on how to effectively utilize the application's features.
+    *   A "Help" button reveals a set of instructions, guiding users on how to effectively utilize the application's features.
     *   The ``New knot" button clears the canvas.

 ## Additional Technical Details: